China youth unemployment hits high as recovery falters

 Analysts say the weak pace of growth has raised expectations that authorities may soon announce new measures to boost the economy.

+China's National Bureau of Statistics said the data "showed a good momentum of recovery".

-China's economy grew by 6.3% in the second quarter on a yearly basis, according to data released by the National Bureau of Statistics on Monday.
+According to official figures released on Monday, the Chinese economy grew by 6.3% in the second quarter on an annual basis.
 It outstripped growth in the first quarter but missed analysts' expectations.

 "The disappointment is particularly evident in retail sales and housing investment," Qian Wang, Asia Pacific chief economist at investment firm Vanguard, told the BBC.